 Endurance athletes (5k, marathon, endurance cycling) predominantly focus on fueling their workouts with different forms of carbohydrate but in regards to body recovery, they have to take into account a few factors.
 Firstly muscle wastage is higher in these types of events due to the volume of energy expenditure and cortisol release which burns through muscle easily, so to preserve muscle mass amino acids are a must to stop muscle wastage.
 One of the issues for protein in this is that due to lack of blood being delivered to the stomach during the workout digestion can be a severe issue for this category of athletes and provide problems like bloating and stomach cramps.
 EAA is definitely the best option.

-Intermittent sprint sports (combat, football, rugby) have to take into account fueling but also body recovery elements to allow them to make it through their long training and competition seasons.
+Intermittent sprint sports (combat, football, rugby) have to take into account fuelling but also body recovery elements to allow them to make it through their long training and competition seasons.
 EAA is more effective to have in water bottles and can be used during training and competition when on the pitch or in the ring.
 Because there is no digestion needed there is no stomach discomfort or thick shake that needs to be consumed.

 Winner: EAA or Whey (Personal preference)

 I’m getting older and but still want to perform